bert27/angular-shop/README.md

 # Ng-shop

-This project is an online store built with Angular.
+This project is an online store in Spanish created with Angular.

-The project is in Spanish.
-Stripe is configured, but you will need to update your keys: change the public key in the frontend and the private key on the server.
-The keys are located in the .env files.

-To start the server, navigate to the stripe-server directory and run: npm start
+If you use stripe change the stripePublicKey in the client, everything else is in data.ts

 **V1.1 Features:**